Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Methods

-It works by pulling and pushing the image pixels into spheres in a high-dimensional embedding space $\mathcal{E} = \{ e_0, e_1, ..., e_N \}$, where $N = \sum_{k=1}^{C} N_{k}$ is the number of pixels in the image, $N_{k}$ is the number of pixels belonging to object $I_{k}$ and $C$ is the number of objects, including background.
-The pull force $L_{var}$ brings the instance pixels closer to their mean embedding $\mu_k$, while the push force $L_{dist}$ separates the embedding spheres of different instances.
+where $\lVert \cdot \rVert$ is the L2-norm and $[x]_{+}=max(0,x)$ is the rectifier function.
+The pull force $L_{pull}$ (Eq.~\ref{eq:variance_term}) brings the object's pixel embeddings closer to their mean embedding $\boldsymbol{\mu}_k$, while the push force $L_{push}$ (Eq.~\ref{eq:dist_term}) pushes the objects away, by increasing the distance between mean instance embeddings.
+Note that both terms are hinged, i.e. embeddings within the $\delta_v$-neighbourhood of the mean embedding $\boldsymbol{\mu}_k$ are no longer pulled to it.
+Similarly, mean embeddings which are further apart than $2\delta_d$ are no longer repulsed.

 We exploit the clustering induced by this loss to select pixels belonging to a single instance and apply auxiliary losses at the instance level (Fig.~\ref{fig:method}).
-Crucially, we find that given a set of instances $ \mathcal{I} =\{ I_0, I_1, ..., I_C \}$ it is possible to extract a ``soft'' mask $S_k$ for the current network prediction of a given instance $I_k$ in a \emph{differentiable} way (Fig.~\ref{fig:inst_selection}).
-We select an anchor point for $I_k$ at random and project it into the learned embedding space $\mathcal{E}$ to recover its embedding $A_k$, which we term anchor embedding.
-We compute the distance map from all image pixel embeddings to the anchor embedding ($\| e_i - A_k \|$) and apply a Gaussian kernel function $\phi$ to ``softly'' select the pixels within the given radius $\delta_v$ (the variance term margin in Eq.~\ref{eq:variance_term}):
+Crucially, we find that given an instance $I_k$ it is possible to extract a ``soft'' mask $S_k$ for the current network prediction of the instance $I_k$ in a \emph{differentiable} way (Fig.~\ref{fig:inst_selection}).
+We select an anchor point for $I_k$ at random and project it into the learned embedding space to recover its embedding $\boldsymbol{a}_k$, which we term anchor embedding.
+We compute the distance map from all image pixel embeddings to the anchor embedding and apply a Gaussian kernel function $\phi \colon \mathbb{R}^D \times \mathbb{R}^D \to \mathbb{R}$ to ``softly'' select the pixels within the $\delta_v$-neighborhood of $\boldsymbol{a}_k$ ($\delta_v$ is the pull term margin in Eq.~\ref{eq:variance_term}):